WebAudio DSP in Web Assembly from Rust

 instead see how the browser performs if we try to run a ton of

-s at once and compare whether JS or WASM implementations
+AudioWorkletProcessors at once and compare whether JS or WASM implementations

 differ.

-method that simply plays back a loaded
+I attempted this with a DSP/process method that simply plays back a loaded

-sound buffer (e.g. a drum loop .wav
+sound buffer (e.g. a drum loop .wav).

-After attempting to run about 1000 instances of the same wasm
+After attempting to run about 1000 instances of the same wasm processor

 concurrently I started seeing errors: